exasol/test-db-builder-java/doc/system_requirements.md

 Users can create Exasol adapter scripts using TDDB.

-Optionally they can define a debugger connection.
+ * (optional) debugger connection – Users can define a debugger connection.
 Users can control if the debugger is added by an switch that is independent of the source code.

 Covers: